GabeScott/standard-works-vault/General Conference/1971 April - Love of God.md

 My dear brothers and sisters: Jesus Christ is the head of The Church of Jesus Christ of Latter-day Saints, and he has asked that we teach his commandments and promised that he would be with us even unto the end of the world.
 That is the commandment.

 When the Savior lived on this earth, he taught that we are to love God and keep his commandments.
-Jesus said, “Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.”
-(Matt.
-22:37.)
+Jesus said, “Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.” ([[Matthew 22.37|Matt.
+22:37]].)
 This is the first and great commandment.
 It is much easier to know the commandment than it is to live it.

 Why should the Lord command his children to love him with all their heart, and with all their soul, and with all their mind?
 There is great wisdom and divine security for mortal man in full and complete love for God.